 - Determining the most efficient methods, work processes, equipment, and techniques for performing identified tasks

-- Grouping tasks together on the basis of the most effective use of available manpower skills
+- Grouping tasks together on the basis of the most effective use of available skills

 - Continuously reviewing assignments and restructuring work of positions, including vacancies, to maintain efficiency and economy on a current basis

-Position Analysis In the successful accomplishment of position management, there is a need to define the nature of positions, relative to the mission and dynamics of the organization.
-Once managers and supervisors design their positions, the classification staff conducts a position analysis, which is the process of evaluating the different kinds and levels of work and grouping positions with similar kinds of work on the basis of major factors such as qualification requirements, responsibility, difficulty, and working conditions.
+In the successful accomplishment of position management, there is a need to define the nature of positions, relative to the mission and dynamics of the university.
+Once managers and supervisors design their positions, the classification staff conducts a position analysis, evaluating the different kinds and levels of work and grouping positions with similar kinds of work on the basis of major factors such as qualification requirements, responsibility, difficulty, and working conditions.
 Position analysis involves the application of accepted techniques of position or job evaluation to produce a systematic classification plan that forms the basis for an equitable and logical pay plan, meaningful standards of recruitment and selection, identification of training needs, a framework for performance evaluation, and information to support management in planning, budgeting, and maintaining the organization.